Mill Island, Bydgoszcz: Characteristics

-A dike separates the north-western part of the Mill Island from Brda river: in this area is set a waterfront mooring for yachts, along with a marina and a hotel, at the opposite of Rother's Mills.
+A dike separates the north-western part of the Mill Island from the Brda: in this area is set a waterfront mooring for yachts, along with a marina and a hotel, at the opposite of Rother's Mills.

 The island is connected to the Opera with a pedestrian bridge: its landing has an observation deck and an amphitheater, used to for outdoor performances.
 On Mill Island, a pedestal carrying an earthly globe identifies the 18° East Meridian, which crosses the neighboring Old Market.
 Near the waterfront is a 700 m2 sandy area filled with sea sand coming from Miedzyzdroje.

 Every year in June, takes place there Bydgoszcz's Water Festival, aiming at popularizing E70 waterway and inland waterways tourism.

 History

 Historically, the island comprised three earth lands: